European Public Prosecutor's Office: EPPO members

-22 EU member states participate in the enhanced cooperation.
+24 EU member states participate in the enhanced cooperation.
 The original regulation was joined by 20 member states.
 Other member states, apart from Denmark which has an opt-out from the area of freedom, security and justice (AFSJ), are permitted to join subsequently.
-(Ireland also has an opt-out from the AFSJ, but the form of its opt-out is more flexible, giving it the ability to opt-in on a case-by-case basis.)
+(Ireland also has an opt-out from the AFSJ, but the form of its opt-out is more flexible, giving it the ability to opt in on a case-by-case basis.)

 Following the Rutte III Cabinet taking office the Netherlands officially requested to join the EPPO on 14 May 2018.
 Their participation was approved by the commission on 1 August 2018.
 Malta requested to join on 14 June 2018, and their participation was approved on 7 August 2018.
-In a speech in April 2019, Stefan Löfven, Prime Minister of Sweden, stated that he would be recommending to the Swedish Parliament that the country join the EPPO.
-On 13 November 2019, on behalf of his government, he declared that joining the EPPO is first among three objectives on EU policy for his government.
-According to the commission, the Swedish government indicated that Sweden planned to join sometime in 2022.
+Following the Tusk III Cabinet being installed as the government of Poland, it applied to join on 5 January 2024 to the European Commission.
+The application was approved on 29 February 2024.
+On 13 November 2019 Stefan Löfven, Prime Minister of Sweden, declared that joining the EPPO was first among three EU policy objectives for his government.
+In March 2024 the Swedish government submitted a bill to parliament containing legislation to enable joining the EPPO, which was approved on 29 May.
+On 5 June 2024, the Swedish government notified its request to participate in the EPPO to the Council of Ministers and the EU Commission, which the EU Commission approved on 16 July 2024.

+Ireland's government started preparing legislation to enable the country to participate in the EPPO in 2023.
+In May 2025, a review by the Irish Department of Justice recommended that Ireland should opt-in to most EU programs falling under the scope of the Area of freedom, security and justice, including the EPPO, and the Irish government accepted the review's recommendations.

+Hungary's opposition Tisza Party, which is leading in opinion polling for the 2026 Hungarian parliamentary election, has committed to joining the EPPO.